cdalas2/AcademicWebsite/content/authors/cdalas/_index.md

 bio: My research interests include membrane-protein interactions, protein organization, and bacteria mechanics.

 # Interests to show in About widget
-#interests:
+interests:
-#  - Membrane Physics
+  - Membrane Physics
-#  - Bacteria Dynamics
+  - Bacteria Dynamics
-#  - Data Science
+  - Data Science
-#  - High Performance Computing
+  - High Performance Computing

 # Education to show in About widget
 #education: